iamjimtaylor/iamjimtaylor/_posts/2016-03-27-how-to-get-back-into-coding.md

 I won't get into technical detail here of how.
 I'll save that for later posts broken down into more granular detail.

 I wanted to launch a small site for myself as quickly as possible.
 I decided to start with a content first approach and focus on the aesthetics later on.
-I could of used Umbraco CMS to upload and manage my content as I've been working it for around 5 years now.
+I could of used Umbraco CMS to upload and manage my content as I've been working with it for around 5 years now.
 But like I said, I wanted something to play with, something new...

 That's why I decided to give <a href="http://jekyllrb.com/" target="_blank">Jekyll</a> a go.
 Jekyll?
 Jekyll is a static site generator.
 Taking raw text files in various formats and converting them into a static website.